Best Cybersecurity Startups to Invest In 2026

 Vigilance Security

-Vigilance Security is a Series B startup that tops the 2026 CyberStartup Index with a composite score of 97/100.
-What makes this result unusual is the company’s stage: founded in 2022 with $127M in total funding and 285 employees, Vigilance is the earliest-stage company in our top 10.
-Its AI-native threat intelligence platform takes a fundamentally different architectural approach from incumbent SIEM and SOAR solutions — built from the ground up on large language models and proprietary threat datasets rather than retrofitting ML onto legacy pipelines.
-For VCs, this is the profile of a company still in its rapid-scaling phase, before a growth-equity round or IPO closes the window on early institutional investment.
+Vigilance Security is a seed-stage startup that tops the 2026 CyberStartup Index with a composite score of 97/100 — the only seed company in our top 10.
+With $5M in funding from Sequoia Scout and 18 employees, Vigilance is an early-stage entrant whose AI-native threat intelligence platform takes a different architectural approach from incumbent SIEM and SOAR solutions — built on large language models and proprietary threat datasets rather than retrofitting ML onto legacy pipelines.

 View full Vigilance Security profileWiz